Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 ### Exercises: Level 2

-1. Write a code which  can give grade to students according to theirs scores:
+1. Write a code which  can give grades to students according to theirs scores:
    - 80-100, A
    - 70-89, B
    - 60-69, C
    - 50-59, D
    - 0-49, F
 1. Check if the season is Autumn, Winter, Spring or Summer.
-   If the user input is:
+   If the user input is :
    - September, October or November, the season is Autumn.
    - December, January or February, the season is Winter.
    - March, April or May, the season is Spring